snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-red-cheeked-cordon-bleu-released.md

 <h2><a name="xxx">7.
 Review of new fields in enriched events</a></h2>

-We have updated the Snowplow [Canonical Event Model] [xxx] (TODO) to reflect the fields required by the new enrichments.
+We have updated the Snowplow [Canonical Event Model] [canonical-event-model] to reflect the fields required by the new enrichments.
 The new fields required in `atomic.events` (whether Redshift or Postgres) are as follows:

 ADD A TABLE OF FIELDS